Physician Assistant Admissions Requirements

 - If a course were repeated, the higher of the two grades will be used accordingly in the evaluation of the application.

 - Scores of the Graduate Record Examination must have been acquired within the last 5 years.
-The GRE is not required for applicants with a conferred graduate degree.
+The GRE is not required for applicants with a conferred graduate degree from a regionally accredited institution.

 The Meharry Medical College Physician Assistant Sciences Program has applied for Accreditation-Provisional from the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
 Meharry Medical College Physician Assistant Sciences Program anticipates matriculating its first class in January 2020, pending achieving Accreditation-Provisional status at the September 2019, ARC-PA meeting.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 The program will not commence in the event that this provisional accreditation is not received.